New California law prevents enrollment drop at UC Berkeley

 UC Berkeley Chancellor Carol Christ said the school is “committed to continuing our efforts to address a student housing crisis through new construction of below market housing.”

-The law Newsom signed on Monday is narrowly tailored to fix the specific problem at UC Berkeley.
+The law signed by Newsom, also a Democrat, is narrowly tailored to fix the specific problem at UC Berkeley.
 But it does not include broader reforms called for by lawmakers from both parties.

 Sen. Scott Wiener, a Democrat from San Francisco, said the environmental protection law has been “distorted beyond recognition to empower anyone with enough money to hire a lawyer to delay or block even the most environmentally sustainable project” — including blocking or delaying the construction of bike lanes, public transportation and clean energy projects.